Lily-G1/stop_start_instances/README.md

 # stop_start_instances
 ## Automate the stop & start of EC2 instances to optimize costs

+This code stops running instances at 5pm and starts them at 9am every weekday (Mon - Fri).
 Lambda runs the actual python functions that start and stop instances, while Eventbridge sets a schedule and triggers the Lambda functions at specified times.
-With a focus on automation and intelligent strategies, you can effectively reduce AWS expenditure without compromise on performance or functionality.
+With automation and strategies as this, you can effectively reduce AWS expenditure without compromise on performance or functionality.

 ![stop_start drawio (1)](https://github.com/Lily-G1/stop_start_instances/assets/104821662/2e0feeee-50d1-45ea-8b51-89d0af1252d2)